Nabeelx/github-final-project/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to this project!
+Thank you for your interest in contributing to this project!

+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## How to Contribute

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).
 3. Make your changes and commit them (`git commit -m "Add feature"`).